harvestmoonspeedruns/harvestmoonspeedruns.com/wiki/hmawl/marriage/muffy.md

 	- 9 for milking a cow
 		- 4 for failed milking
 		- none for talking or nuzzling

+#### Jealousy Penalty

+Unique to Muffy, but Celia has a similar penalty.
+You lose part of the inital 18 point bonus if you interact enough times with a group of townsfolk.

+- -10 points if you have >15 interactions with members of only one group.
+- -18 (total) if you have >15 interactions with neighbors and >15 interactions with young women.
+	- Neigbors: Grant, Wally, Kate, Chris
+	- Young women: Celia, Nami, Flora, Chris

 #### Lifetime Interactions